 Fourth, explore lifestyle modifications that may help improve your sense of smell.
 Some studies have suggested that olfactory training, which involves repeatedly smelling and identifying a set of odors, can help improve olfactory function in individuals with olfactory loss.
 Additionally, maintaining good nasal hygiene, avoiding exposure to irritants, and managing underlying medical conditions that can affect the sense of smell may also be beneficial.

 Finally, stay informed about the latest research on loss of sense of smell and Parkinson's disease.
-New findings are constantly emerging, and staying up-to-date can help you make informed decisions about your health.
+Practically speaking, new findings are constantly emerging, and staying up-to-date can help you make informed decisions about your health.
 Talk to your doctor about participating in research studies or clinical trials that are investigating new diagnostic and therapeutic approaches for Parkinson's.

 FAQ